androidovshchik/cordova-detect-vpn/README.md

-# cordova-hide-icon plugin
+# cordova-app-icon plugin

-Simple plugin that returns your string prefixed with hello.
+Simple plugin that allows to control the visibility of the app icon

+> As of Android Q (API 29) all app icons will be visible in the launcher no matter what unless [special privileges](https://developer.android.com/reference/android/content/pm/LauncherApps#getActivityList(java.lang.String,%20android.os.UserHandle))

 ## Using